The Magnus Archives: Sequel

+Prequel

+A prequel novel, From the Library of Jurgen Leitner, will be released on October 27, 2026.

 Reception

 In 2018, BBC Sounds listed the show as one of the largest British dramatic podcasts, with an extensive fanbase on Tumblr having driven much of its success.
 By April 2020, The Magnus Archives had reached a download rate of over 2.5 million downloads a month, growing to over 4 million downloads a month by July 2020.

 Emily L. Stephens wrote at The A.V.
 Club that the show has a "vast catalog of horrors and excellent production values."
 Rachel Weber wrote in GamesRadar that the protagonist's "charmingly grumpy mic presence is a highlight" of the show.
 Catriona Harvey-Jenner wrote in Cosmopolitan that "you only need to listen to one episode to become hooked."
 Bryan Bishop wrote in The Verge that the show uses a "minimalist production, [which] lend[s] the stories an eerie, creeping dread."
 Natalie Zutter wrote at Tor.com that the show is a "welcome distraction from other present terrors."
 Megan Summers wrote in Screen Rant that the "Magnus Archives is a pioneering horror podcast."
 Mason Downey wrote in GameSpot that the show is a "perfect blend of spooky, X-Files style monster-of-the-week stories."

 The Sydney Morning Herald and Polygon reported that there was a rumor suggesting that the first episode of the final season caused Patreon to crash, but Patreon did not confirm the rumors.

 Multiple writers have analyzed the role queerness plays in the podcast.
 The main character is asexual and several other characters are queer, which is not treated as horrific or monstrous but taken for granted as normal.
 Hayley McCullough writes that the podcast "can be considered a true example of progressive, inclusive horror where equality, equity, and representation can be defined in terms of the ability for characters to be terrorized by eldritch abominations independent of identity."